Sleep Hygiene

 Just like eating sweet or salty

-foods, spending money makes you wanna spend more money.
+foods, spending money makes you want to spend more money.
 But when you stop for a

 Not scrolling social media or